UnlyEd/next-right-now/docs/concepts/index.md

 # Concepts

 <div class="code-example" markdown="1">
-This section explains in details the different concepts around Next Right Now.
+This section explains the different concepts around Next Right Now.

 We recommend to follow the given order to go through them all.